 What if we have been married less than a year?

+You cannot get a divorce if you have been married less than a year.
+This is known as the ‘one year rule’.
 In these circumstances you can separate from your spouse and get a Separation Agreement which you can read more about here.
 Although it will not be a final binding order, the Agreement (provided it is prepared correctly) will set out the terms of your separation including how the assets, debts and the responsibilities each of you have will be shared between you.
+After a year has passed from the date of your marriage, an application for divorce can be made.

 If you are considering divorce; deciding and making arrangements in respect of what will happen regarding property, children and assets can be complicated and emotionally exhausting so you should consider speaking with a specialist family solicitor who will ensure your rights are protected and will support you throughout the process.